syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Toolbar.md

 # Toolbar

 TreeGrid control contains toolbar options for adding, deleting and editing the records.
-You can customize the TreeGridToolbar tools by using ToolbarSettings API.
+You can customize the TreeGridToolbar tools by using toolbar-settings API.

-In TreeGrid by using RowPosition API, the index position for the newly added row can be provided.
-Default value of the RowPosition property is top.
-The Enum values for RowPosition API are,
+In TreeGrid by using row-position API, the index position for the newly added row can be provided.
+Default value of the row-position property is top.
+The Enum values for row-position API are,

 * top
 * bottom